HTC's newest phone has done away with actual buttons

 Preorder the HTC U12 Plus

-The HTC U12 Plus is now available for preorder through HTC's website as well as AT&T, T-Mobile and Verizon.
+The HTC U12 Plus is now available for preorder through HTC's website and supports AT&T, T-Mobile and Verizon.
 It will ship in mid-June.
 In the US, the 64GB model costs $799 and the 128GB model $849.
-UK and Australian prices will be announced soon.
+UK and Australian prices will be announced soon, but $799 converts to about £600 or AU$1,060.

 HTC U12 Plus specs compared with Galaxy S9 Plus, Pixel 2 XL, iPhone X and OnePlus 6